Dale DeWitt

-Early life and career
+Early life and education

 DeWitt was born in Blackwell in Kay County in northern Oklahoma.
 In 1970, he received an associate degree from Northern Oklahoma College in Tonkawa.
 He then procured his Bachelor of Science in 1973 in agriculture education from Oklahoma State University at Stillwater.

 DeWitt worked as an educator from 1973-2001, primarily for the Braman, Oklahoma school district.

 Political career

-DeWitt was elected to the Oklahoma House of Representatives in a special election in 2002 to fill the seat vacated by fellow Republican Jim Reese, who joined the George W. Bush administration in Washington, D.C.
+DeWitt was elected to the Oklahoma House of Representatives in a special election in 2001 to fill the seat vacated by fellow Republican Jim Reese, who joined the George W. Bush administration in Washington, D.C.

 DeWitt served as part of the leadership team under House Speaker Kris Steele, serving as Majority Leader and Majority Floor Leader.
 He contributed to and co-authored the redistricting bill in 2011.

 In the 2012 legislative session, DeWitt authored legislation to protect Oklahoma's food supply against contamination from ricin, an extract of castor beans.